Skip to main content

 General

-• Validate the current stage of a cyber-attack based on the Lockheed Cyber Kill Chain model
+• Assess the current stage of a cyber attack using frameworks such as the Cyber Kill Chain and MITRE ATT&CK to inform response strategies.

 Section Title Instructor books eservices